 - 14 oz beef mince ⅔ brisket and ⅓ chuck steak

 For the Spicy Ketchup:

-- Roll brisket and chuck ground meat into 3.5 oz balls (2 per burger).
+- Roll the ground brisket and chuck into 4, 3.5oz balls (2 per burger).

-- Combine all spicy ketchup ingredients in a pan and heat over a low heat for a couple of minutes until the sugars are all dissolved, then allow to cool and transfer to a sauce bottle.
+- Combine all spicy ketchup ingredients in a pan and heat over a low heat for a couple of minutes until the sugars are all dissolved, allow to cool.

-- Oil grill and place balled up mince (2 per burger) on hotplate, you should hear a sizzle as the meat touches the grill.
+- Oil grill and place balls of mince on the hotplate, you should hear a sizzle as the meat touches the grill.

 - Season balls with a good sprinkle of kosher salt.

-- Flatten mince with burger smasher, using a baking paper to stop the smasher sticking to the patties.
+- Flatten mince with a burger smasher, use baking paper to stop the smasher sticking to the patties.

-- Once fluid is visible on to of burger patties, it’s time to turn them over.
+- Once fluid is visible on top of the burger patties, it’s time to turn them over.

 - Place a piece of American cheese on each patty and place burger buns on grill to brown.

 - Once cheese is melted, take buns off the heat.

 - Add two burger patties to bottom bun.